 This Xcode 12's new Core Data template comes with the SwiftUI app life cycle integration and the required Core Data Model.
 This is why it is worth knowing how to get started with this new template and how to create a working application.

-You can download the PDF workbook file of this Core Data tutorial and take a deep look at all of the various iOS 14 app development topics that we’re going to cover in this SwiftUI 2.0 tutorial.
+You can download the PDF workbook file of this Core Data tutorial and take a deep look at all of the various iOS app development topics that we’re going to cover in this app development tutorial in SwiftUI.

 Unlike any other learning materials on YouTube, this SwiftUI Masterclass provides you asset files premade by a professional designer such as graphic files, images, video files, sound files, etc.